Skip to content

 Mistake 1: Accepting First Drafts

 AI output is a starting point.
 The people who get value from AI edit and refine.
-The people who don’t accept mediocre output and wonder why it doesn’t feel right.
+The people who don’t accept mediocre output and wonder why it feels off.

 Mistake 2: Using AI for Everything